CARPORT & COMPRESSED ENTRY

 At the east end of the home, the rhythm created by the facade wraps down to shape a covered carport and entry sequence.
 The stripped-down forms created by the trellis connect the building materials with the surrounding landscape and seem to draw the family and their guest into the home or rear yard.
 Passing under this black cedar pathway creates a momentary feeling of compression that releases upon entry to make the bright interiors of the home seem larger.

-Learn about the concepts behind our architectural and interior design decisions as we tour you through the home and see how we created a cohesive feeling throughout.
+Learn about the concepts behind our architectural design decisions as we tour you through the home and see how we created a cohesive feeling throughout.

 STAIR & OPEN FLOOR PLAN